 Geothermal energy is not dependent on outside temperatures.
 Unlike its alternative energy counterparts, air temperature and sunlight have no effect on these systems.
 The temperature underground remains relatively constant, around fifty degrees, which means that it's easier for it to heat or cool the temperature of the home for which it's responsible.

 One common misconception of geothermal energy is that it can only be utilized in places that are located on or near volcanic activity, as the underground energy there produces significant amounts of heat, which, in turn, can produce a significant amount of energy.

 Can geothermal energy be created in places that do not contain significant underground heat?

 Absolutely!
 Although volcanic systems offer a great source from which to derive energy, homes all around the United States, and all over the world, can incorporate geothermal energy by incorporating heat pumps that help to heat or cool the water beneath the earth, depending on the season.
 The final product is a comfortable air in the home that is supplied by a renewable and efficient energy source.

 Tax incentives are also offered by the government, meaning that the money savings don't stop at installation.

 If you have more questions about geothermal that haven't been answered here, please feel free to contact our team at Skillings & Sons.
 We have a friendly and experienced staff that's willing to help you with whatever question you may have.

 Ever wonder how a geothermal system works, what one costs and just how much money you can save on your heating and cooling costs?
-Contact us for information on residential geothermal systems.
-1 (800) 441-6281
+Contact us here for information on residential geothermal systems or call 1 (800) 441-6281